20 Things You Shouldn't Do Before Bed

 A sleeping pill isn't always the answer, either: They're generally only recommended for short-term use (over-the-counter meds, especially).
 So if you find yourself taking them regularly, talk to your doctor about other options.
 A prescription drug will be safer and more effective to use for more than a few weeks at a time, but a longer-term solution that doesn't rely on medication is your best bet.

 Text a friend

-You may think a text is less disturbing late at night than a phone call, but think twice before you message a friend or family member or get involved in a group text conversation shortly before bed.
+You may think a text is less disturbing than a phone call late at night, but think twice before you message a friend or family member or get involved in a group text conversation shortly before bed.
 If you sleep with your phone in or near your bed, you could be disturbed by replies after you've already retired or fallen asleep.

 In fact, a National Sleep Foundation poll found that about 10% of kids 13 to 18 are awakened after they go to bed every night or almost every night by a phone call, text message, or email, and about one in five 13- to 29-year-olds say this happens at least a few nights a week.
 If you are worried about getting messages late at night, put your phone in another room or mute it.

 Drink coffee (maybe even decaf)